KUNAL01011/Youtube-backend-Notes/Readme.md

 aur ye kaam ham issily kar sakte hai using express if we don't want use it you will write manully every single logic by himself

-2.Mongoose:- it is a ODM(OBJECT DATA MODULING).
+2.Mongoose:- it is a ODM(Object Document Mapping).
 ========================================================
 using Mongoose simplifies the development process, provides a higher level of abstraction, and includes useful features that would otherwise need to be implemented manually when working directly with the MongoDB native driver.
 It streamlines the development of MongoDB-powered applications in a Node.js environment.